Riya10031/dp-203-azure-data-engineer/Instructions/Labs/5-Azure-Databricks-Data-Factory.md

 You can use notebooks in Azure Databricks to perform data engineering tasks, such as processing data files and loading data into tables.
 When you need to orchestrate these tasks as part of a data engineering pipeline, you can use Azure Data Factory.

-In this lab, you'll explore about notebooks in Azure Databricks to perform data engineering tasks, such as processing data files and loading data into tables.
+In this lab, you'll explore notebooks in Azure Databricks to perform data engineering tasks, such as processing data files and loading data into tables.

 ### Lab Objectives